-Lack of data plagues physician re-entry into practiceMay 30th, 2014 in Health /
+Lack of data plagues physician re-entry into practiceMay 30, 2014 in Medicine & Health / Health

 (HealthDay)—There are significant barriers for physicians wishing to re-enter practice following a temporary leave and there are not many available resources to aid in the transition, according to the American Medical Association (AMA).